jdarthur/trivia/client/trivia.md

  - Set question category
  - Save round to server
  - Used in game X
- - Save round to server
+ - Save round to serve

+r